bovinehero/bovinehero.github.io/_posts/2020-04-20-HTB-Popcorn-with-Kali.md

 thumb: https://www.hackthebox.eu/storage/avatars/06ffcd9635c701b4b6667ae4c97cc7e5.png
 ---

-A while back I re-started my Hack the Box journey, this is my write-up of Popcorn : 10.10.10.6 using Kali Linux.
+A while back I re-started my Hack the Box journey, eventually making it to Guru.
+This post covers my write-up of Popcorn : 10.10.10.6 using Kali Linux.

+## Why Popcorn?

+Popcorn is an interesting box, it has an easy to access web layer but requires a little bit of custom testing to actually get a reverse shell.
+Once you get into the box it is exploitable via it's 'classic' kernel which easily allows root access to the system.
+This box is rated medium difficulty and is a great example of an 'OSCP like' box as it tells a story with believable weaknesses.
+By way of comparison Popcorn took around 8 hours to beat and individual OSCP exam challenges take me between 40 min and 6 hours each.

 ## Enumeration